 In 1960, two Toronto musicians en route to Edmonton were forced to make a side trip to Port Arthur after their car broke down in Longlac.
 Rene Charrier and Douglas Dahlgren turned up at Saul Laskin’s Furniture Store, sat down at the display piano and began playing.
 Laskin soon struck up a conversation with these wandering minstrels and the talk eventually turned to their dreams of starting a symphony orchestra.
 The rest, as they say, is history.

 Orchestral music in Fort William and Port Arthur, The City of Thunder Bay since 1970, was rare before the Lakehead Symphony Orchestra was formed.
-Community endeavors such as the Port Arthur Philharmonic Society in 1903 met with little success.
+Community endeavors such as the Port Arthur Philharmonic Society in 1903 had met with little success.

 Back then the association relied completely on volunteers to provide all services from ticket sales to clerical duties.
 Bud Martin, a late TBSO Life Member, changed his dining room table into service as the official “ticket wicket.”
-Mrs. Martin processed all the season tickets at this table, mailed them to patrons, and then patiently waited the return of the monies.
+Mrs. Martin processed all the season tickets at this table, mailed them to patrons, and then patiently awaited the return of the monies.

 1964: C.H.
 Bateman, a graduate of the Royal Marine School of Musicians in England, was appointed conductor.
 During his tenure, he founded the Youth Orchestra which provided players for the senior orchestra.
 From 1967-1968, he was the assistant conductor and Youth Orchestra conductor.